Sapphirine/202105-16-scRNA-counterfactual/web/README.md

 ## Version

-Please run .rmd file in rstudio.
+Please run the `.Rmd` file in RStudio.

 | List      | Version |
 | ----------- | ----------- |